bitgreen/bitgreen-node/doc/bonds.md

 - "currencycode" is a unique short code for the crypto currency.

 TODO:
+- Transfer/Sell of Bonds on market place (fixed price only)
 - To add function to delete FUNDS (till not approved)
 - Add function to freeze the fund from further operations
 - Deny approval for KYC ?